How to connect Google Calendar to your web portal

 Connecting Your Calendar

-3. A dialog box will appear that states SAS Google Calendar Integration would like to
+3. A dialog box will appear that states SAS Google Calendar Integration would like to.
+In the bottom right corner of the box, click Allow.

 Now that your calendar is connected, you'll need to tell the app how to book appointments for you by completing each section listed below: